Koshqua/scrapio/techtask.md

 ### PLAN ###
+-Create an endpoint to crawl all the urls after some path (myshop.com/products etc...)
 -Create one endpoint which will receive text data with links and tags should scrapped.
 -Make this endpoint to parse json with : link, tags and their content, timestamp.
 -Make register and auth endpoint.